kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 🧑‍🏫 The value manager form is a table with cells and rows, one row per administrative boundary and one cell per indicator.

 👨‍🏫 Let's look at how to use the Value Manager Form.
 To access this form, go to **Indicator Management** and scroll to the indicator that you would like to add data to.
 On the right-hand side of the indicator's name, there will be a small **Settings** symbol.
 Click on **Settings** for the desired indicator and then click on **Value Manager Form**.
-You will be redirected to a form that gives you all the geographic locations within the instantce and spaces to add values.
+You will be redirected to a form that gives you all the geographic locations within the instance and spaces to add values.
 You can also add a file to fill in the data by clicking **Use File to Refill Form**

 ![Value Manager Form](../assets/screencasts/value-manager-form.gif "Value Manager Form")